fastapi/fastapi/docs/tutorial/query-params-str-validations.md

 q: str = Query(None, max_length=50)
 ```

-This will validate the data, show a clear error when the data is not valid, and document the parameter in the OpenAPI schema path operation.
+This will validate the data, show a clear error when the data is not valid, and document the parameter in the OpenAPI schema *path operation*.

 ## Add more validations